Emotional Investing Control

 If you have not yet built a structured foundation, start with a structured investment process, define your written investment rules, and anchor them in an investment policy statement.

-The real risk in investing is not the market
+The real risk in investing is often behavioral

 • buying during hype